AC297r-MBTA-2018/Code-Documentation/Model Class Documentation.md

 ## Visualization

 ### Class `Visualization`:
-A `Visualization` object visualizes the cluster profiles in various types of visualizations (i.e. static heat map for cluster temporal patterns, static scatter chart for visualizing clusters on 2D PCA-subspace, interactive map for cluster geographical patterns, and static bar charts for other cluster statistics)
+A `Visualization` object visualizes the cluster profiles in various types of visualizations (i.e. static heatmap for cluster temporal patterns, static scatter chart for visualizing clusters on 2D PCA-subspace, interactive map for cluster geographical patterns, and static bar charts for other cluster statistics)

 - **Attributes**:
   - `start_month`: a string representing the start month in the format of YYMM, e.g. '1710'